The top six men in the crime ring used the hundreds of thousands of dollars they pocketed to live "very high on the hog," she said.

 Comcast's Philadelphia-based public relations team confirmed the existence of the scam Tuesday, saying it had begun its own internal investigation.

-Comcast will work to place the customers in authorized service packages over time, but is not expected to press for retroactive payments.
+Comcast will be working to place the affected customers in authorized service packages over time, but the firm is not expected to press for retroactive payments.